paulmillr/scure-btc-signer/README.md

 ### P2SH (Script Hash)

 Classic (pre-SegWit) script address.
-Useful for multisig and other smart-contracts.
-Takes full output of other payments, not just script.
+Useful for multisig and other advanced use-cases.
+Consumes full output of other payments — NOT only script.

-**_NOTE_**: redeemScript should be added to transaction input in order to spend.
+Required tx input fields to make it spendable: `redeemScript`

 ```ts
 const PubKey = hex.decode('030000000000000000000000000000000000000000000000000000000000000001');